 More and more dogs are out and about in most of the public spaces we frequent.
 You'll find them in airports, shopping malls, and even public transportation.
 All kids need to know how to behave safely around dogs because you never know when you'll come across one.
 Unfortunately, there have been some tragic stories of children being attacked by pets and emotional support animals.
 So, in the name of safety, Allison Bean, editorial director for The Spruce, has shared 5 essential tips for parents on teaching children how to safely interact with dogs with us!

 As you can see how to teach kids dog safety is not a difficult task!
 Simply sit down with your kiddos and teach them these simple rules for safe dog interactions.
 You'll breath a little easier the next time you have an unexpected canine encounter.
-And for more pet advice, check out our tips for bringing home a puppy!
 Thanks to the tips we shared today your kids will already be well versed in dog safety.
 Now all you'll have to worry about is training your new addition.
 That might be slightly harder.
 Oh the stories could tell.
 Haha!

 We were not paid for this post.